Lakoc/Frequency-spectra-and-RELP/README.md

 #### Date: 12.4.2022

 ## Installation
-Change directory to the root of the project.
+Change the current working directory to the root of the project.
 ```bash
 cd __PROJECT_ROOT__
 ```